-The engineered features thus produced are classified into three types: advanced features, spatial-shift features, and spatial-difference features.
-The advanced features, listed in Table \ref{tab:Advanced_features}, are those features given as functions of the basic features.
-Particularly important for the improvement of the model are the flux factor in the LB frame $\chi_{\rm LB} = |F_{\rm LB}^i|/E_{\rm LB}$, the colinearity parameter $\frac{F_{\rm{LB}}^j v_j}{E_{\rm{LB}} |v^i|}$ that measures the alignment of the neutrino flux and matter velocity, and the parameter we call the``neutrinosphere indicator,'' which is a binary indicator of whether the point is well inside the neutrinosphere or not, i.e., it is 1 if the optical depth $\tau$ is greater than 5 and 0 otherwise.
+Listed in Table \ref{tab:Advanced_features} are the combined features considered here.
+Particularly important for the improvement of the model are the flux factor in the LB frame $\chi_{\rm LB} = |F_{\rm LB}^i|/E_{\rm LB}$, the collinearity parameter $\frac{F_{\rm{LB}}^k v_k}{E_{\rm{LB}} |v^i|}$ that measures the alignment of the neutrino flux and matter velocity, and the parameter we call the ''neutrinosphere indicator'' which is a binary indicator of whether the point is well inside the neutrinosphere or not, i.e., it is 1 if the optical depth $\tau$ is greater than 5 and 0 otherwise.

+The flux factor plays a particularly important role among these quantities.
+The flux factor reflects the forward-peakedness of the neutrino angular distribution in momentum space \citep{Levermore1984}.
+Since it is a dimensionless quantity, it is expected to exhibit smaller variations across the snapshots at different times compared to other physical quantities (e.g., energy density or the flux), thereby enhancing the generalization performance itself.

-The spatial-shift features are the features concerning the neighboring grids.
-The closure relation is normally local, i.e., it is a relation among physical quantities at the same location.
+The spatial-shift features are the features concerning the neighboring grid points.
+The closure relation is normally local; i.e., it is a relation among physical quantities at the same location.
 It turns out, however, that the inclusion of the neighboring physical quantities as input improves the accuracy of the inference.
-More concretely, we incorporate the flux factor $\chi_{\rm LB}=|F_{\rm LB}^i|/E_{\rm LB}$ and the colinearity parameter $\frac{F_{\rm{LB}}^jv_j}{E_{\rm{LB}}|v^i|}$ not only on the grid point of concern but also on the neighboring grid points.
-For instance, let $Q_{k,l}$ represent one of the aforementioned quantities at the $k$-th radial grid point and the $l$-th angular grid point; we then incorporate $Q_{k-5i, l}$ (where $i=-1, 1, 2, \dots, 6$), $Q_{k+1, l}$, $Q_{k, l+1}$, $Q_{k-1, l}$ and $Q_{k, l-1}$ as components of the input feature vector for $Q_{k,l}$.\footnote{If it goes beyond the spatial boundaries, those points are simply ignored.} In particular, it was found that incorporating information from the inner regions of the star, such as $Q_{k-5i, l}$ (where $i=1, 2, \dots, 6$) and $Q_{k-1, l}$, significantly improves the prediction accuracy.
-The reasoning here is that since neutrinos predominantly move outward, upstream information from radially inner points is particularly valuable.
+More concretely, we incorporate the flux factor $\chi_{\rm LB}=|F_{\rm LB}^i|/E_{\rm LB}$ and the collinearity parameter $\frac{F_{\rm{LB}}^jv_j}{E_{\rm{LB}}|v^i|}$ not only on the grid point of concern but also on the neighboring grid points as follows.
+Let $Q_{k,l}$ represent one of the aforementioned quantities at the $k$-th radial grid point and the $l$-th angular grid point; we then incorporate $Q_{k-5i, l}$ (where $i=-1, 1, 2, \dots, 6$), $Q_{k+1, l}$, $Q_{k-1, l}$, $Q_{k, l+1}$ and $Q_{k, l-1}$ as components of the input feature vector for $Q_{k,l}$.\footnote{If it goes beyond the spatial boundaries, those points are simply ignored.}.
+We find in particular that the incorporation of the inner points, $Q_{k-5i, l}$ (where $i=1, 2, \dots, 6$) and $Q_{k-1, l}$, significantly improves the prediction accuracy.
+The reasoning here is that since neutrinos predominantly move outward, the upstream information, i.e., the information on the radially inner points is particularly valuable.